 128 pages.
 Full color. $20.00

-Best known for her monumental ceramic sculptures, Oakland artist Viola Frey (1938-2004) was a central figure, along with Robert Arneson and Peter Voulkos, in cracking the barrier between art and craft.
+Best known for her large-scale ceramic sculptures, Oakland artist Viola Frey (1933-2004) was a central figure, along with Robert Arneson and Peter Voulkos, in cracking the barrier between art and craft.
 Frey, whose work is represented in more than seventy public collections, also produced stunning paintings, drawings, and photography.
-This is the first volume to explore her work, together in these mediums.
-It offers a rare opportunity to witness Frey’s distinctive treatment of women and men, as well as the cohesiveness of her quirky, personal iconography.
+This book offers an intimate opportunity to consider Frey’s artistic career and distinctive exploration of power and gender dynamics.
 An essay by Susan Griffin brilliantly explores Frey’s life and work.